 To recognize, encourage, and stimulate outstanding teachers of high school chemistry in the United States, its possessions or territories, at the national level.

 The award consists of $5,000 and a certificate.
 Up to $2,500 for travel expenses to the meeting at which the award will be presented will be reimbursed.
 A certificate will also be provided to the recipient's institution for display.

 The award will be granted regardless of race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.
-Any individual, except a member of the award selection committee or currently enrolled student of the nominee, may submit one nomination or support letter in any given year.
+Any individual, except a member of the award selection committee or a currently enrolled student of the nominee, may submit one nomination or one support letter in any given year.

 Local sections are especially encouraged to submit nominations for the award.
-The nominee must be actively engaged in the teaching of chemistry in a high school (grades 9-12).
+The nominee must be actively engaged in the teaching of chemistry in a high school (Grades 9-12).
 The nomination should clearly demonstrate as many of the following attributes of the nominee as possible: